-At MedStar Orthopaedic Institute, our experienced elbow surgeons perform thousands of surgeries each year.
-We pride ourselves on offering the least invasive surgical options to allow our patients to recover quickly from elbow surgery and return to their regular lives faster.
+Our experienced elbow surgeons perform thousands of surgeries each year.
+We pride ourselves on offering the least invasive surgical options to allow our patients to recover quickly from surgery and return to their regular lives faster.
 Our surgeons take the time to explain your unique condition to you and walk you through your treatment from beginning to end.
 Our specialists will always encourage non-surgical options when possible and recommend surgical options only when necessary.

 What is a traumatic elbow injury?

-A traumatic elbow injury, also known as an acute elbow injury, refers to damage to the elbow caused by sudden impact.
-A traumatic elbow injury is often the result of a collision during contact sports, car accident, or falling on the arm.
-The most common acute elbow injuries include the following:
+Also known as an acute elbow injury, this is damage to the elbow caused by sudden impact.
+This injury is often the result of a collision during contact sports, car accident, or falling on the arm.
+The most common types include the following:

 A broken elbow or elbow fracture can occur in one of the three bones that form your elbow joint, the upper arm, and forearm bones.